 My prior experiences of unpredictable caregiving and being cheated on in prior relationships heightened my clingy insecurity and sensitivity to abandonment and rejection.
-I had internalized the feelings of frustrated and at times unavailable parents and romantic partners, which led me to exhibit a clingy attachment style in my adult relationships.
+I had internalized the feelings of frustrated, and at times unavailable, parents and romantic partners.
+This led me to exhibit a clingy attachment style in my adult relationships.

-At the time, I was unaware of the “magnetic allure” of my partner’s inconsistency and how it reinforced my belief of being too needy to be loved.1 Research has discovered that clingy lovers are more likely to date distant lovers, which reinforces this insecurity.2
+At the time, I was unaware of the “magnetic allure” of my partner’s inconsistency.
+It reinforced my belief of being too needy to be loved.1 Research has discovered that clingy lovers are more likely to date distant lovers, which reinforces this insecurity.2

-Since I felt a drive to prove my worth to Crystal, I invested more in the relationship than she did and saw her emotional unavailability as a problem with me, rather than our opposing intimacy blocks colliding.
+Since I felt a drive to prove my worth to Crystal, I invested more in the relationship than she did.
+I saw her emotional unavailability as a problem with me, rather than our opposing intimacy blocks colliding.
 For more on intimacy blocks and how we sabotage intimacy, take a look at this.

 “Our feelings and behaviors in relationships today are not very different from those of our early ancestors.” – Levine and Heller, authors of Attached.

-Our ancestors, cavemen Cee-Cee and Bam-Bam, survived in the shelter of one another.
+Our ancestors, cavepeople Cee-Cee and Bam-Bam, survived in the shelter of one another.
 They fought off predators, famine, and natural disasters together.
 Remaining close to one another increased chances of survival.